 ---|---|

-The present tense is used to describe actions that are currently happening or habits.
-For example, “I eat breakfast every morning.”
-The past tense is used to talk about actions that have already happened.
-For instance, “I ate dinner last night.”
-The future tense is used to discuss actions that will happen in the future, such as “I will eat lunch tomorrow.”
+The present simple tense is used to describe actions that are habitual or factual, such as “I eat breakfast every morning.”
+The past simple tense is used to talk about actions that have already happened, like “I ate lunch an hour ago.”
+The future simple tense is used to express actions that will happen in the future, such as “I will eat dinner tonight.”